Latte is Synonymous with Safety

 <img src="photo0145.webp" alt="" onload="alert('Hacked!')">

 attribute now becomes part of the page.
-The browser will execute the code it contains as soon as
+The browser executes the code contained within it as

 How to Defend Against XSS?

-Any attempts to detect an attack using a blacklist, such as blocking the <script>
+Any attempts to detect attacks using blacklists, such as blocking the string <script>

-insufficient.
-The basis of a workable defense is consistent sanitization of all data printed inside the page.
+foundation of a functional defense is consistent sanitization of all data printed within the page.

-First of all, this involves replacing all characters with special meaning with other matching sequences, which is called
+Primarily, this involves replacing all characters with special meanings with their corresponding sequences, colloquially known

-escaping in slang (the first character of the sequence is called the escape character, hence the name).
-For example, in
+as escaping (the first character of the sequence is called the escape character, hence the name).
+For example, in HTML

-has a special meaning, which, if it is not to be interpreted as the beginning of a tag,
+has a special meaning; if it's not meant to be interpreted as the start of a tag, we must

-must be replaced by a visually corresponding sequence, the so-called HTML entity <
+replace it with a visually corresponding sequence, the HTML entity <

-It is very important to distinguish the context in which the data is output.
-Because different contexts sanitize strings differently.
-Different characters have special meaning in different contexts.
-For example, escaping in HTML text, in HTML attributes, inside some special elements, etc. is different.
-We'll discuss this in detail in a moment.
+It is crucial to distinguish the context in which data is printed.
+Because strings are sanitized differently in different contexts.
+Different characters have special meanings in different contexts.
+For example, escaping differs in HTML text, HTML attributes, inside certain special elements, etc. We will discuss this in detail shortly.

-It's best to perform escaping directly when the string is written out in the page, ensuring that it is actually done, and done just once.
-It is best if the processing is handled automatically directly by the templating system.
-Because if the treatment is not done automatically, the programmer may forget about it.
-And one omission means the site is vulnerable.
+Sanitization is best performed right when the string is printed on the page, ensuring it is actually done and done exactly once.
+It's best if the sanitization is handled automatically by the templating system itself.
+Because if sanitization is not automatic, the programmer might forget it.
+And a single oversight means the website is vulnerable.

-However, XSS doesn't just affect the output of data in templates, but also other parts of the application that must properly
+However, XSS is not only about printing data in templates but also concerns other parts of the application that must handle

-handle untrusted data.
-For example, JavaScript in your application must not use innerHTML
+untrusted data correctly.
+For instance, JavaScript in your application must use innerText

 or textContent

 .
-Special care should be taken with functions that evaluate strings
+Special attention must be paid to functions that evaluate strings

 , but also setTimeout()

-, etc. But this goes beyond the scope covered by templates.
+, etc. This, however, goes beyond the scope covered by templates.

-- Recognize the context in which the data is being output
+- Recognizes the context in which data is being printed.

-- sanitizes the data according to the rules of that context (i.e. “context-aware”)
+- Sanitizes data according to the rules of that context (i.e., “context-aware”).

 Context-Aware Escaping

 What exactly is meant by the word context?
-It is a place in the document with its own rules for treating the data to be output.
-It depends on the type of document (HTML, XML, CSS, JavaScript, plain text, …) and may vary in specific parts of the document.
-For example, in an HTML document, there are many such places (contexts) where very different rules apply.
+It's a location within the document with its own rules for handling the data being printed.
+It depends on the document type (HTML, XML, CSS, JavaScript, plain text, …) and can differ in specific parts.
+For example, in an HTML document, there are many places (contexts) where very different rules apply.
 You might be surprised how many there are.
 Here are the first four:

 <p>#text</p>